Malachi304/keystroke-biometrics-with-Deep-learning/ReadMe.md

 ### METHOD:
 Dataset is trained on over 50 typists.
 Specifics for how that data was collected by origional researchers is below.

-I collected my own keystroke data using a self-made keystoke capturing python script.
+I collected my own keystroke data using a self-made keystoke (logger) capturing python script, which collects time-stamp data of keys pressed in order to form a password.
 My keystrokes are added to the training dataset in order to predict my keystroke patterns when typing a specific password mentioned below.

-After training, I will pass a new set of keystrokes for prediction, using two seperate keyboards.This will measure the potential accuracy of deep learning models with keystokes across different systems.
+After training, I will pass a new set of keystrokes for prediction, using two seperate keyboards.
+This will measure the potential accuracy of deep learning models with keystokes across different systems.

 ### DETAILS OF DATA CAPTURE AND PROCESSING: